-PSYC-200 General Psychology 4 cr.
+PSYC-200 General Psychology

-PSYC-202 Statistics and Research Methods I 3 cr.

-Select one course from each of the following
+Select one course from each of the following three categories:

-three categories: 9 cr.

-- A. PSYC-316 Physiological Psychology, or PSYC-370 Theories of Learning, or PSYC-373 Human Perception - B. PSYC-330 Theories of Personality, or PSYC-340 Abnormal Psychology - C. PSYC-310 Developmental Psychology, or PSYC-360 Social Psychology
+A. PSYC-316 Physiological Psychology, or

+- PSYC-370 Theories of Learning, or PSYC-373 Human Perception - B. PSYC-330 Psychology of Personality, or PSYC-340 Abnormal Psychology - C. PSYC-310 Developmental Psychology, or PSYC-360 Social Psychology